How to Protect Your Data with Free Cloud Storage

 The crucial point is that storing confidential files on free plans can be risky.
 You need complete control over who can access your files or how secure they are.

-Therefore, before you start using a free cloud plan, take your time to familiarise yourself with the terms of use provided by the company.
+Therefore, before you start using a free cloud plan, take the time to familiarise yourself with the terms of use provided by the company.
 Consider your needs and priorities when selecting a cloud service.

 Benefits of Using Free Cloud Storage for Data Backup: